kellishouts/unicorny-gmail/README.md

 # Changelog

+## Version 0.2.2
+- hides ads again
+- leaving Gmail logo
+- adds unicorn to empty state for new split screen mode
+- removed force hide Google hangouts, because you can hide it in Gmail Settings now

 ## Version 0.2.1
 - hides ads again
 - Gmail logo is showing again

 # To Do / Wishlist
 - icon and styles for Social tab